 After HPD receives your form and payment, HPD will notify you by mail or email.
 All notifications will be sent to the address of the managing agent identified on the form or to the owner if the owner is the manager.
 If you do not receive a receipt or a correction form within 2-4 weeks of submitting your form, you can check using HPDONLINE or through your PROS account to verify whether you validly registered.
 Contact the Registration Assistance Unit if you have questions or concerns regarding corrections or questions.

-Buildings without valid property registration are subject to civil penalties of $250-$500, may be issued Orders, and will be ineligible to certify violations, request a Code Violation Dismissal, or initiate a court action to recover possession of the premises for nonpayment of rent.
+Buildings without valid property registration may be issued Orders, and will be ineligible to certify violations, request a Code Violation Dismissal, or initiate a court action to recover possession of the premises for nonpayment of rent.

 If you receive an Order to register, you must register to remove it.
 Once your registration is valid, HPD will administratively remove the violation; you do not need to take any additional action.
 Follow the instructions on this page or on the back of the Order to obtain a registration form or contact HPD with questions.